 Located on the northwest Na Pali Coast, the Kalalau’s picturesque scenery is already famous on the big screen – most notably as the first views by helicopter of Jurassic Park’s renowned island.
 It was also part of motion picture history in the 1976 remake of King Kong and 2008 black satire Tropic Thunder.

-If you’re looking for a demanding hike to add to your bucket list, with staggeringly steep cliffs and eye-opening vistas, start preparing to hit the Kalalau.
-Just pack your favourite rain jacket as some parts of the island get almost 480 inches of rain annually.
+If you’re looking for a demanding hike to add to your bucket list, with staggeringly steep cliffs and eye-opening vistas, start preparing to hit the Kalalau Trail in Kaua'i.
+Just pack your favorite rain jacket as some parts of the island get almost 480 inches of rain annually.

-- Plan your hike so you begin early – you’ll beat the hordes of tourists that wander the first two miles each day, and you’ll enjoy a few peaceful hours before the first (of many) helicopters fly down the coastline.
+Plan your hike along the Kalalau Trailso you begin early – you’ll beat the hordes of tourists that wander the first two miles each day, and you’ll enjoy a few peaceful hours before the first (of many) helicopters fly down the coastline.

 A few super-fit trekkers aim to complete the 22 mile trip in one day.
 Although feasible, it’s a tough slog and you may get caught on the trail after dark.
 Take a reliable head torch if you’re considering this option.